 The purpose of this step is to optimize what your viewers see.
 In this step, you’ll do things like remove filler or irrelevant content, change camera angles, add graphics, transitions, screencasts, b-rolls, bullet points, etc.

 The purpose of this step is to optimize what your viewers hear.
 The audio quality of your videos should not be taken lightly.
 Poor audio quality really detracts from someone’s viewing experience.
-In this step, you’ll do things like add a voiceover to specific parts of your video, sounds effects, music, fade in/out, etc.
+In this step, you’ll do things like adding a voiceover to specific parts of your video, sounds effects, music, fade in/out, etc.

-To edit your videos, you’ll need a video editing software.
+To edit your videos, you’ll need video editing software.
 Fortunately, there are plenty of free and inexpensive options to choose from.
 Here are some popular ones: